stefanhaustein/TerminalImageViewer/README.md

 See the difference by disabling this optimization using the `-0` option.
 Or just take a look at the comparison image at the end of this text.

-## "News"
+## News

-- Install via snap: `sudo snap install --edge tiv`
+- 2019-01-14: Install via snap: `sudo snap install --edge tiv`
-- We'd appreciate endorsement here if you like the tool: https://github.com/k4m4/terminals-are-sexy/pull/198
+- 2018-12-10: We'd appreciate endorsement here if you like the tool: https://github.com/k4m4/terminals-are-sexy/pull/198

 ## Installation